echedey-ls/echedey-ls.github.io/_sources/gsoc-2024/gsoc-intro.rst.txt

 Google Summer of Code 2024 participation
 ========================================

-This is the first post in a series of posts that will be published in the coming weeks to talk about my participation in Google Summer of Code 2024.
+This is the first post of a series that will be published in the coming weeks to talk about my participation in Google Summer of Code 2024.

-I will be contributing to the project `*pvlib python* <https://pvlib-python.readthedocs.io/en/stable/>`_ under the NUMFocus umbrella organization.
+I will be contributing to the project `pvlib python <https://pvlib-python.readthedocs.io/en/stable/>`_ under the NUMFocus umbrella organization.

 The focus of my project will be to improve existing capabilities, add more scientific models, models and utilities regarding spectral and shading analysis.